Intermediate Type I

 You’re tasked to pick a person.
 You need to find a typeface that connects to this person in some way.
 Maybe you try to find something that resembles their appearance, or you focus on their personality, or their body of work, it could have cultural or social history in the context of this person, etc. Whatever the case, be ready to explain your rationale.
 Avoid overly expressive typefaces unless you have a really good reason.
 Try to find beauty in the details.

 Design a french-folded book that should relate to the person somehow, and must use your typeface.
 The book should be at least 22 pages (10 spreads), plus a front and back cover (cover not included in page requirement).
 The page size must be 8.5×11”, spread size 11×17”.
 The book must be french folded.
 Your cover type is up to you (soft cover, hard cover, screw post, japanese stab, etc.).
+The last requirement is that your book must conceptually utilize a special printing technique, binding method, or effect.
 Take what you learned about book production and bring it to this project.

 DELIVERABLES: